urql-graphql/urql/docs/comparison.md

 but often this comparison is hard to make.
 When you start comparing bundle sizes of these three GraphQL clients you should keep in mind that:

-- Parts of the `graphql` package tree-shake away and may also be replaced (e.g. `parse`)
+- Some dependencies may be external and the above sizes listed are total minified+gzipped sizes
+  - `@urql/core` imports from `wonka` for stream utilities and `@0no-co/graphql.web` for GraphQL query language utilities
+  - Other GraphQL clients may import other exernal dependencies.
-- All packages in `urql` reuse parts of `@urql/core` and `wonka`, which means adding all their total sizes up doesn't give you a correct result of their total expected bundle size.
+- All `urql` packages reuse parts of `@urql/core` and `wonka`, which means adding all their total sizes up doesn't give you a correct result of their total expected bundle size.
-- These sizes may change drastically given the code you write and add yourself, but can be managed via precompilation (e.g. with `babel-plugin-graphql-tag` or GraphQL Code Generator for Apollo and `urql`)